sholladay/mop-cli/README.md

 Parsed package.json found within `path`, or `null` if the file is missing.
 An error will be thrown if the file is present but cannot be read or is invalid.

-### Result
+### Project Result

-A result is a project with additional properties for .
+A result is a project with additional properties for rule violations that were detected.

 #### problems